A Guide to French Motorway Tolls

 Need to hire a motorhome in France?

 • Avoid travelling around the weeks of July 14th and August 15th (both of which are national holidays).
-Roads can become quite busy, making travelling a little more of a hassle.
+Roads can become quite busy, making travelling a bit more of a hassle.

-• The French are renowned for driving holidays, and thus tend to hit the roads when they’re on holiday in the beginning and end of August, so be prepared to drive through busier roads!
+• The French are renowned for driving holidays and thus tend to hit the roads when they’re on holiday from the beginning to the end of August, so be prepared to drive on busier roads during this period.

-• Be sure to view this French toll road map before starting your journey!
+• Be sure to check out this French toll road map before starting your journey!
 It features both free routes and toll roads, making it easier for you to stay within budget and explore more of the country.